The Art of Science: How an Artist Is Helping to Save Glaciers

 His installations have covered challenges from air pollution and plastics to biodiversity loss and the relationship between the digital age and its rapacious energy demands.
 And this powerful new work, created in collaboration with the Villars Institute for this year’s 58th Montreux Jazz Festival, has given us a glimpse of the reality of our melting glaciers as a cold, sharp shock in a rapidly heating world.

 Biersteker’s own environmental awareness was ignited when, as a surfer, he was horrified at the waste plastic he saw littering the water, leading to an artwork of interactive pieces of ocean plastic.
-Since then, he has collaborated with the world biggest institutions such as UNESCO and others to give their research reach.
+Since then, he has collaborated with the world's biggest institutions such as UNESCO and others to give their research reach.
 His mission is to create greater awareness using a unique range of disciplines in the hope of telling new stories to inspire change.

 It’s a vision for a more sustainable future that resonates with that of the Villars Institute, whose executive director Lee Howell first met Biersteker at a conference in Dubai in 2022.
 In discussing the intersection between and the potential fusion of art and science, it seemed a natural progression to collaborate on a piece that could drive home the themes of responsibility, sustainability and the importance of collaboration.